The fcfdr R package implements the cFDR

 The output from the function is a list of length two.
 The first

-) and the generated v-values.
-The second element
+q) and the generated \(v\)-values.
+The second element contains

-contains auxiliary data, such as how many data-points were left-censored
+auxiliary data, such as how many data-points were left-censored in the

-in the method and/or spline corrected.
-In this example, we can see that
+method and/or spline corrected.
+In this example, we can see that a value

-for left censoring (any auxiliary data values smaller than this were set
+censoring (any auxiliary data values smaller than this were set to this

 corrected.